 - Whiskey Warm Up (March): Okay, it may be a little on the chilly side (or snowing!) since it is held in early March, but attendees get their fresh air-fix at this whiskey-tasting event – and can warm up around fire pits.

-- Bigfoot Days (April): Vendors, food trucks, a 5-mile fun run, live music, a bigfoot calling contest and dance off, big wheel races – this Bigfoot-themed festival is something not to miss!
+- Bigfoot Days (April): Vendors, food trucks, a 5-mile fun run, live music, big wheel races – this Bigfoot-themed festival is something not to miss!

 - Estes Park Duck Race Festival (May): Little rubber duckies compete in a beak-to-beak race down the Big Thompson river in support of local charities and organizations.
 This family-friendly festival includes a 5K Duck Waddle, live music and lots of family fun.